-- i. (a) (A) The Company has maintained proper records showing full particulars, including quantitative details and situation of Property, Plant and Equipment. - (B) The Company has maintained proper records showing full particulars of intangible assets. - (b) Some of the Property, Plant and Equipment were physically verified during the year by the Management in accordance with a programme of verification, which in our opinion provides for physical verification of all the Property, Plant and Equipment at reasonable intervals having regard to the size of the Company and the nature of its activities.
-According to the information and explanations given to us, no material discrepancies were noticed on such verification. - (c) The Company does not have any immovable properties and hence reporting under clause (i)(c) of paragraph 3 of the Order is not applicable. - (d) The Company has not revalued any of its property, plant and equipment and intangible assets during the year.
-The Company does not have Right of Use assets. - No proceedings have been initiated during the year or are pending against the (e) Company as at 31 March 2022 for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (as amended in 2016) and rules made thereunder. - The Company does not have any inventory and hence reporting under clause ii. (a) (ii)(a) of paragraph 3 of the Order is not applicable - (b) According to the information and explanations given to us, at any point of time of the year, the Company has not been sanctioned any working capital facility from banks or financial institutions and hence reporting under clause (ii)(b) of paragraph 3 of the Order is not applicable. - iii.
-The Company has made investments in Mutual funds (other parties) and granted unsecured loans to a company during the year, in respect of which:

-(a) The Company has provided loans during the year and details of which are given below:
+- i. (a) (A) The Company has maintained proper records showing full particulars, including quantitative details and situation of Property, Plant and Equipment and Capital work-in-progress. - (B) The Company has maintained proper records showing full particulars of intangible assets. - (b) Some of the Property, Plant and Equipment were physically verified during the year by the Management in accordance with a programme of verification, which in our opinion provides for physical verification of all the Property, Plant and Equipment and Capital work-in-progress at reasonable intervals having regard to the size of the Company and the nature of its activities.
+According to the information and explanations given to us, no material discrepancies were noticed on such verification. - (c) The Company does not have any immovable properties and hence reporting under clause (i)(c) of paragraph 3 of the Order is not applicable. - (d) The Company has not revalued any of its Property, Plant and Equipment and intangible assets during the year.
+The Company does not have Right of Use assets. - (e) No proceedings have been initiated during the year or are pending against the Company as at March 31,2023 for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (as amended in 2016) and rules made thereunder. - ii. (a) The Company does not have any inventory and hence reporting under clause (ii)(a) of paragraph 3 of the Order is not applicable - (b) According to the information and explanations given to us, at any point of time of the year, the Company has not been sanctioned any working capital facility from banks or financial institutions on the basis of security of current assets, and hence reporting under clause (ii)(b) of paragraph 3 of the Order is not applicable. - iii.
+The Company has made investments in Mutual funds (other parties) during the year, in respect of which: - (a) The Company has not provided any loans during the year.
+Details of balance outstanding as at balance sheet date is given below:

-Particulars Loans (Rs. in Lakh)

-A. Aggregate amount granted / provided during the year:
+Particulars Loans (Rs. in Lakh) A. Aggregate amount granted / provided during the year: - B. Balance outstanding as at balance sheet date: - Holding Company 11,000

-- Others 500

-B. Balance outstanding as at balance sheet date:

-- Others 11,000